 Runny cookie dough is a recipe for disaster.
 For one, flat cookies aren’t cute.
 Two, they aren’t that great to munch on, either.
 The good news is, with a little bit of flour, you can turn that runny cookie dough into superstar dough everyone will enjoy.

 Are you struggling with cookie dough that’s on the runny side?
-Don’t worry – there’s a quick fix for that, no special tools or gimmicks required.
+Don’t worry – there’s a quick fix for that, no special tools or gimmicks are required.

 Let’s fix that cookie dough, bakers!

-How to Thicken Cookie Dough
+4 Ways to Thicken Cookie Dough

 Thin cookie dough is not okay.
 Thin cookie dough will result in cookies that are flatter than a piece of paper.
 Sound tasty?
 Not so much.
 So what can you do when you’re struggling with thinned-out cookie dough?
 Use one of these quick and easy methods.